Snooz82/robotframework-browser-advanced-workshop/3.1.Waiting/README.md

 [<- Back](/README.md)

+> Wait For Condition vs Wait For Elements State

 # 3.1.1 Waiting by Playwright.
 By default, before performing action, like click, Playwright performs [automatic waiting](https://playwright.dev/docs/actionability) by doing actionability checks.
 The waiting depends on which action keyword performs.
 Also some keywords, like [Click](https://marketsquare.github.io/robotframework-browser/Browser.html#Click) supports `force` argument which will disable actionability checks.